Pollution in Canada

+provincial environmental regulations, and municipal bylaws.

 Air pollution

 Air pollution in Canada is caused by industrial and vehicle emissions, agriculture, construction, wood burning, and energy production.
 Ongoing monitoring of Canada's Air Pollutant Emissions Inventory shows that 14 of the 17 of the air pollutants monitored are decreasing compared to historical levels.
 Data of 2019 shows that Canada is expected to meet or exceed its emission reduction commitments for 2020, as per the amended Gothenburg Protocol.